 Usually, a bill of lading is issued per shipment, container, or truckload, but it depends on your needs as a shipper – the purchase order, the type of goods you’re delivering, the letter of credit, and various other elements all play a role.

 So it’s possible that your shipment will have more than one BOL, whether it’s two full truckloads under one BOL or one truckload with two BOLs.
+Bol shipping meaning, forms of bill of lading, and bill of lading contents should be understood before entering a contract to avoid confusion.

-When is Bill of Lading Signed?
+When is the Bill of Lading Signed?

 To provide the above purposes, a BOL should sign at several transfer points along the delivery process: